MichaelCurrin/learn-to-code/intro_to_coding.md

 - This includes building websites and mobile apps.
 - Backend development might be developer's focus.
 	- The logic that happens on the server and the database that the user can't see.
 This is where your business logic and security can be handled, to keep it private.

 	- Programming skills are varied but are the popular choices
 		- C# (Csharp)
 		- Java
 		- Python
 		- Node (JavaScript that runs on a server).
 - Frontend development could be a the focus.
-- Fullstack development is a - where you work in the backend and the frontend of one service (or product).
+- Fullstack development is becoming more common - where you work in the backend and the frontend of one service (or product).
+This means you have to understand how to do the backend and frontend areas covered above.
 - - Ruby (usually using "Ruby on Rails", where Rails is the framework).

 ### Data Science